“I’ve watched the big husky sun wallow

 Arrival in Whitehorse.
-The Up North Adventures shuttle will greet you at the airport.
-Meet the other trip participants where your guide will verify your personal gear and go through any last minute questions.
-Participants are then invited to explore the City of Whitehorse, enjoy a good meal or take in some historic sights on their own.
+The Up North Adventures shuttle will greet you at the airport and take you to the hotel.
+You will meet the other trip participants and your guide will verify your personal gear and go through any last minute questions.
+You are then invited to explore the City of Whitehorse, enjoy a good meal or take in some historic sights on your own.
 Enjoy your first night in Whitehorse in a downtown hotel (included in price) located within walking distance of many attractions and restaurants.

-Group officially meets at 10:00 am at the Up North base in Whitehorse.
-After another quick gear review to make sure everybody is properly equipped, we start our adventure right from downtown Whitehorse!
+The group officially meets at 10:00 am at the Up North base in Whitehorse.
+After another quick gear review to make sure everybody is properly equipped, we start our adventure right from downtown!
 The balance of the day will be spent getting acquainted with our boats and paddling to majestic Lake Laberge.
-Depending on time, a relaxing evening will be spent on the shore of Lake Laberge complete with a roaring campfire reminiscent of Robert Service’s classic poem ‘The Cremation of Sam McGee’.
+Depending on time, a relaxing evening will be spent on the shore of the lake complete with a roaring campfire reminiscent of Robert Service’s classic poem ‘The Cremation of Sam McGee’.

 Day 3 and 4:

 Day 3 and 4 will be spent paddling across Lake Laberge and onto the Thirty Mile River section of the Yukon River proper.
 The group may take advantage of some excellent day hiking opportunities on Lake Laberge.
 On the Thirty Mile River section, we will be introduced to the wonderful world of swift water with an extensive introduction and/or review of swift water techniques and safety.
 The long daylight hours give us lots of time to enjoy the vast scenery!